secnops/proxit/Readme.md

 ## Build
-It strips the binary and also compacts it with upx to make it as small ass possible.
+It strips the binary and also compacts it with upx to make it as small as possible.

 ``` ./builder.sh [executable name] ```